vulongphan/FTP-Long_Phan-Long_Nguyen/README.md

 This is the source code for a FTP (File Transfer Protocol) client/server model hosted locally that runs on top of sockets

 ## What does the code do
-The source code includes server code (`server/FTPServer.c`) and client code (`client/FTPClient.c`) for a FTP application The terminal is used for client interface (please note that the interface now only supports Linux based machines) The application currently supports the following commands
+The source code includes server code (`server/FTPServer.c`) and client code (`client/FTPClient.c`) for a FTP application.
+The terminal is used for client interface (please note that the interface now only supports Linux based machines).
+The application currently supports the following commands
 * `USER username`: set user name
 * `PASS password`: authenticate using password